Health Technology Assessment: An Overview

 2. Major HTA bodies, their submission requirements, and types of evidence considered across developed countries are outlined.

-3. At the end of this course, it is recommended to read O’Donnell et al. 2009 (Value in Health; 12(2) S1-S5.) that denotes lessons learnt from HTAs around the world.
+3. At the end of this course, it is recommended to read O’Donnell et al. 2009 (Value in Health; 12(2) S1-S5.) that denotes lessons learned from HTAs around the world.

 Thank you for your interest in this niche area of health technology assessment.
 Happy learning!